In this post, I’ll share with you 10 of the best digital marketing ideas to grow your online business in 2023 and beyond.

 #1: Get a responsive website

 Your business might be coping perfectly fine without a website.
-But, if "coping" is all you want for your business then that's fine.
-If you're looking for growth, however, you've got to have a website.
+But, if coping is all you want for your business then that’s fine.
+If you’re looking for growth, new customers, and increased profits, you’ve got to have a website.

 Check out this statistic –

 According to GoDaddy’s 2015 small business survey, they found that 60% of small businesses do not have a website.